github/docs/contributing/images-and-versioning.md

 4. Drag and drop across the image to create a rectangle.
 Adjust height and width by dragging edges.
 Do not adjust the corner rounding, which should remain 4 px.
 5. Adjust the space between the UI element and the stroke so it's about the width of the stroke itself.
 6. Export image to PNG.

+**Note ⚠️**: A bug in Snagit may corrupt the corner rounding, causing rectangles to become ovals.
+If this occurs, delete and reinstall the GitHub Docs theme (Windows and Mac), or click and drag the yellow dot at the top right of the shape to reset corner rounding to 4 px (Mac only).

 ## Replacing screenshots